njpietrow/njpietrow/README.md

 <!-- About me -->
 <p>
 Hey there!
 I'm Nick Pietrow.
-I like to create projects that haven't been done before and I'm currently leaning full stack development at App Academy.
+I like to create projects that haven't been done before.
+I'm currently leaning full stack development at App Academy.
 </p>

 <!-- Personal Stuff -->